Aliases for TST Gene

 GeneCards Summary for TST Gene

 TST (Thiosulfate Sulfurtransferase) is a Protein Coding gene.
 Diseases associated with TST include commensal bacterial infectious disease and staphyloenterotoxemia.
-Among its related pathways are Metabolism and Viral mRNA Translation.
+Among its related pathways are Sulfur amino acid metabolism and Metabolism.
 GO annotations related to this gene include thiosulfate sulfurtransferase activity and 5S rRNA binding.
 An important paralog of this gene is MPST.

 UniProtKB/Swiss-Prot Summary for TST Gene